 What’s an RPG by the way?
 Let’s just say that you are chosen to save the world, lets you name your character and talk to the rest of the people in the game.
 At times, there involves monsters and weapons.
 Sometimes, you’re on a quest to be the hero, at times you’re the coolest character everyone in the game thinks.
 Well, that’s my own explanation, there’s no need to bash me for that statement.

 RPGs tend to get more exciting as the storyline progresses, discovering new paths and going through the dangers of being attacked by some monsters and climbing mountains and crossing the seas… that’s the best thing if you love exploring, video game style.

 Nowadays, my idea of an RPG game should involve some cool-looking guys with powerful weapons and awesome costumes (the one being a fashion statement, at least).
 But most important of course is a very interesting storyline and an exciting quest for saving the world.

 Did I just mention fan fiction?
 Of course, if you’re a big fan of a particular video game, you tend to create your own version of the game’s storyline.
 With a few alterations and a great imagination, it could actually turn out to be cool (and humorous).

-I’m a fan of [name of a RPG video game], so I often search the internet for some information regarding the game.
-I stumbled upon this amazing fan site, and discovering fanfics written by imaginative fans and adding some twists to their stories.
+I’m a fan of [name of an RPG video game], so I often search the internet for some information regarding the game.
+I stumbled upon this amazing fan site and started discovering fanfics written by imaginative fans and adding some twists to their stories.